ritchie46/ritchievink.com/content/post/arima.md

 {{< figure src="/img/post-18-arima/pacf-ar.png" title="The PACF for 3 AR processes."  >}}

-Now we see a significant cut off in after lag 3 for all 3 processes!
-We thus able to infer the order.
+Now we see a significant cut off at lag 3 for all 3 processes!
+We thus are able to infer the order of the processes.
 The relationship between AR and MA processes and the ACF and PACF plots are one to keep in mind, as they help with inferring the order of a certain series.

 |   :) | AR(p)                  | MA(q)                  | ARMA(p, q) |